 Master of Olympus features a unique stacking mechanic, in which large armies and fleets literally tower over the board.
 A player’s stacks require resources and infrastructure to stay on the board, which is represented by “support”.
 The more cities and heroes a player has, the more armies and fleets they can recruit.
 Players must expand rapidly towards the board’s contested victory points, taking care to avoid overstretching themselves and losing their unsupported troops to Winter!

 Though I regret not keeping a blog throughout the design process, I am very excited to be doing so now.
 As I write the game is at a turning point: after six years, three complete overhauls and a lot of Lego blocks my game has lifted its head, sniffed the air and set out to seek its fortune.
 Thank you for joining us.

 Richard Buxton, May 2017

-UPDATE As of February 2019, Master of Olympus has been joined by a new game, Dawn of Gnome, a strategy game in which players lead a nation from the Stone Age to the Modern Age.
+UPDATE As of February 2019, Master of Olympus has been joined by a new game, Test of Time, a strategy game in which players lead a nation from the Stone Age to the Modern Age.
 This project is the more viable as a product and is therefore, in the short term, the focus of my efforts.
 Master of Olympus will be hot on its heals, however.